GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

       - #tau-e
   ].
 $
-where $colMath(tau_E, #orange)$ has been set to 10dB in our main dataset.
+where $colMath(tau_E, #orange)$ has been set to 10dB in our primary dataset.
-The average energy of a given chunk can be at most 10dB lower than the one of the entire signal.
+The average energy of a given chunk can be at most 10dB lower than that of the entire signal.
 In practice, around 40% of the generated chunks are rejected.

 //TODO